 If you recall from our past discussions of GDP, 70% of it is based on consumer spending – that’s you and me out there in the economy buying food, clothes, cars, you name it, and services.

 In March, when the entire country basically closed all but essential businesses, retail sales came to a screeching halt.
 In most recessions, it typically takes longer for retail sales to so significantly drop.
 The US Department of Labor reported April 2020 retail sales down 16.4% from the month prior.
-However, we have seen a strong bounce-back over the last two months.
-In June, retail sales were up +7.5% from May, and even up +1.1% from June 2019, recovering to $524 billion.
+However, we have seen a strong bounce-back through the summer and fall.
+In August, retail sales were up again +0.6% from July, and even up +2.5% from August 2019, recovering to $538 billion.

 Like unemployment, the complete and total shutdown of non-essential businesses dramatically impacted retail sales.
-After two months of dramatic declines in March and April, May and June saw sales bounce back in all previously impacted categories, with Auto and Restaurants seeing the most significant recovery.
+After two months of dramatic declines in March and April, summer months saw sales bounce back in all previously impacted categories, with Auto and Restaurants seeing the most significant recovery.
+However, in July, more durable categories, like Auto, faltered and key categories, like restaurants and clothing, still remain down double-digits from prior-year levels.

 Going forward, retail sales may continue to be impacted by the loss of jobs and income.
-It remains to be seen if this bounce-back continues through the summer, absent stimulus checks and if the federal unemployment benefits are not extended.
+It remains to be seen if this bounce-back continues through year-end, absent stimulus checks and extra federal unemployment benefits.

-The increase in retail sales in May was consistent with bounceback in Personal Consumption Expenditures (PCE), up +8.2% for May.
-Disposable Personal Income, however, was down 4.9% for May, against the elevated income levels in April due to stimulus checks.
-Savings rates remain elevated in the face of continued economic uncertainty.
+The increase in retail sales in June was consistent with bounceback in Personal Consumption Expenditures (PCE), up +1.0% for August.
+Disposable Personal Income, however, was down 3.2% for August, as additional federal unemployment benefits came to an end in July.
+Savings rates remain elevated in the face of continued economic uncertainty, but declined along with the decline in income.

 What Does Inflation Say About When the Economy Will Recover